Kubb: Possible forebears

 The features of kubb most distinguishing it from other pin-toppling games (such as bowling and skittles) are that 1) teams "own" opposite sides of the playing field, and 2) toppled pins are "recycled" back into play and may be tossed to opposite sides.
 Endrei & Zolnay briefly note an unnamed game, (Note: "Eight persons each a side played, setting up twelve [pins] each on their own area, and bombing those of the opponent with bowls.
 But [pins] knocked down could in turn be used as missiles, and the team which last had one upright [pin] left won.") played in Poland "as early as the sixteenth century", which seems to exhibit both features.

 Though differing from kubb in detail, kaisers, (Note: "Kaisers In this game of skittles, in which either two people or two parties take part, the nine pins are divided [between sides]. ¶ The person or party that gets only four pins by lot gets the king [pin] and the right of first toss. ¶ The pins can be placed wherever each side desires, including placement such that you can only reach them by throwing the ball and not by rolling it; but [the pins] must not be placed out of sight of the other side. ¶ If he who was awarded only four pins and the first toss hits one of the pins of the other party with his thrown or rolled ball, the latter is obliged to throw the knocked-over pin to the opposing party, who must stand it up on the same place upon which it fell. ¶ If the person who threw this pin over succeeds in knocking down another of the opposing party, it is their duty to throw that hit pin to the opponent. ¶ Play continues in this way until one side has not a single pin left. ¶ Finally, we note that everyone who is to toss must stand behind their pins, and not (the more easily to reach a pin that the opponent placed rather far away) step in front of his [own pins].
 Do not be misled by the error of the draftsman or engraver, who gave the game ten skittles, several with a distinct form: rather, use eight common skittles and one king [pin] for this game.") as published in Leipzig in 1800, displays most of the fundamental features of kubb, including team sides, recycled pins, a kingpin, and even the requirement to throw from behind one's own pins; though as in the Polish game, the main projectile is a ball rather than a baton.

 The Karelian game kyykkä and the possibly Siberian game bunnock both feature team sides and (unlike the Polish game and kaisers) use versions of batons as projectiles rather than balls.

 Though typologically related to kubb, no definite historical connection between these games and kubb has been shown.

 Norway

-Known as kilkasting, variations of kubb has been used as children's play and for juvenile competitions.
-It is known and described from mid 19th century.
+Known as kilkasting, variations of kubb have been used as children's play and for juvenile competitions.
+It is known and described from the mid 19th century.